Do any search on story structure, and you will inevitably come up with the Fichtean Curve, one of the most basic and fundamental forms of plotting.

 A great tool to help you plot your novel is Plottr, and outlining software built specifically for authors who need help plotting the novels.

-A great feature about Plottr is that they have pre-built templates for a number of different plotting structures, including the Fichtean Curve.
-So basically, if you want a guide that will hold your hand through the entire process, making it much easier for you, then we recommend you check Plottr out.
+A great feature about Plottr is that they have pre-built templates for a number of different plotting structures, including the Fichtean Curve, but also many others like Freytag's Pyramid, the Hero's Journey, and the Three Act Structure.
+So basically, if you want a guide that will hold your hand through the entire process, making it much easier for you, then I recommend you check Plottr out.

 The Fichtean Curve: Final Thoughts